Do you know why financial planning is important for seafarers?

 As per the new Section 6(1A), applicable from the financial year 2020-21, an NRI (including seafarer) can be categorized as a resident in India if his/ her stay in India exceeds 119 days and his taxable income in India exceeds Rs.
 15 lakhs during a financial year.

-Now let’s see what are the bank accounts a Seafarer should have:
+Now let’s see what the bank accounts a Seafarer should have:

 Bank accounts:

 Seafarers can open an NRE/ NRO account in any public sector or private bank.
-In India, the expatriates (NRIs- those who stay for less than 182 days in India) are required to have NRE savings accounts.
+In India, the expatriates (NRI status for Seafares- those who stay for less than 182 days in India) are required to have NRE savings accounts.

-NRE account – to park the foreign income of an NRI.
+NRE account for Seafarers – to park the foreign income of an NRI status Seafares.

-NRO account – to deposit the Indian income of an NRI.
+NRO account for Seafarers – to deposit the Indian income of an NRI.

 FCNR account/deposits – maintained in the primary foreign currencies in India.